Cowrie: Shell description

-The shells of cowries are usually smooth and shiny and more or less egg-shaped.
-The round side of the shell is called the Dorsal Face, whereas the flat under side is called the Ventral Face, which shows a long, narrow, slit-like opening (aperture), which is often toothed at the edges.
-The narrower end of the egg-shaped cowrie shell is the anterior end, and the broader end of the shell is called the posterior.
+The shells of cowries are usually smooth and shiny and more-or-less egg-shaped.
+The round side of the shell is called the dorsal face, whereas the flat underside is called the ventral face, which shows a long, narrow, slit-like opening (aperture), which is often toothed at the edges.
+The narrower end of the egg-shaped cowrie shell is the anterior end and the broader end of the shell is called the posterior.
 The spire of the shell is not visible in the adult shell of most species, but is visible in juveniles, which have a different shape from the adults.

 Nearly all cowries have a porcelain-like shine, with some exceptions such as Hawaii's granulated cowrie, Nucleolaria granulata.
 Many have colorful patterns.
 Lengths range from 5 mm for some species up to 19 cm for the Atlantic deer cowrie, Macrocypraea cervus.

 Human use

 Monetary use

 Cowrie shells, especially Monetaria moneta, were used for centuries as currency by native Africans.
 (The money cowrie was almost impossible to counterfeit until the late 19th century.)
-Starting more than three thousand years ago, cowrie shells, or copies of the shells, were used as Chinese currency.
+Starting more than 3000 years ago, cowrie shells or their copies were used as Chinese currency.
 They were also used as means of exchange in India.

-The Classical Chinese character for money (貝) originated as a stylized drawing of a Maldivian cowrie shell.
-Words and characters concerning money, property or wealth usually have this as a radical.
-Before the Spring and Autumn period the cowrie was used as a type of trade token awarding access to a feudal lord's resources to a worthy vassal.
+The Classical Chinese character for "money" (貝) originated as a stylized drawing of a Maldivian cowrie shell.
+Words and characters concerning money, property, or wealth usually have this as a radical.
+Before the Spring and Autumn period, the cowrie was used as a type of trade token awarding access to a feudal lord's resources to a worthy vassal.

 After the 1500s, the shell's use as currency became even more common.
 Western nations, chiefly through the slave trade, introduced huge numbers of Maldivian cowries in Africa.
-In parts of British West Africa, cowries remained accepted for tax payments until the early 20th centuries, and their use as currency in unregulated environments persisted until the 1960s.
+In parts of British West Africa, cowries remained accepted for tax payments until the early 20th century, and their use as currency in unregulated environments persisted until the 1960s.
 The national currency of Ghana introduced in 1965, the cedi, was named after cowrie shells.